Jump to navigation

 Accounts shut off for nonpayment fall into a reconnect status.
 Any past due amount must be paid in full before services are reactivated, and a reconnect fee of $50.00 will be charged during regular working hours.
 (Monday - Friday 8:00 am - 5:00 p.m.)
 The reconnect fee will be $60.00 after hours, weekends, and holidays.
 A fee of $25.00 will be assessed for special meter readings outside of the regular cycle reading.
 (Exception: when a property is changing owners.)
 Only the landlord can request a Special Read.

-Effective immediately, if your check or credit card payment is returned for any reason, we will charge a $25.00 fee for insufficient funds.
-If it is a check that is returned, the bank also charges us a $25.00 fee which you will be held responsible for, so your total fee for a returned check is $50.00.
+Effective immediately, if your check or credit card payment is returned for any reason, we will charge a $35.00 fee for insufficient funds.
 If your check or credit card payment is returned, you must use certified funds (cashier’s check, money order or cash) to bring your account current.
 On any account where the payment has been returned three times (whether check or credit card payments) within a year, the customer will be notified and the account will be flagged as CASH ONLY.
 The Town will not accept payments other than cash or certified funds (cashier’s check or money order) for a year.

 Sharing of water meters will no longer be allowed, per the Tribal Contract.
 Each new structure will be required to install its own tap and meter.
 An inactive water tap will be assessed a Ready to Serve fee.
 Nonpayment of this RTS fee for six consecutive months will revoke the property owners’ right to the tap and will require payment of a new tap installation at the then current rate for a single resident unit.